effector/patronum/src/some/readme.md

 $result = some({ predicate: (value) => true, stores });
 ```

-- read it as: has some predicate at at least one store
+- read it as: has some predicate at least one store
 - `$result` will be `true` if each at least `predicate` on each store value from `values` returns `true`, otherwise it will be `false`

 ### Arguments